 What do Childcare Providers receive?
 What is the rate of pay for providers under the offer?

 All providers will receive a rate of £4.50 per hour for children receiving the offer.
 This rate excludes food.
 Providers can therefore charge additional fees to parents for food; however, this cannot exceed more than £7.50 per day.
 Providers can also charge for activities and transport, such as trips off site that may incur an additional cost or pick ups/drop offs.

 Providers cannot charge hourly top-up rates if they would normally charge more than £4.50 per hour.

 Please note that deposits/retainers/holiday pay (for childminders) may still apply and you should talk to your childcare provider about this before entering a contact with them.

 To access the childcare element of the offer parents and guardians must:

 -Be employed or self-employed.
 Both parents must be working in a two parent family, or the sole parent in a lone parent family.
 Where parents have separated, the parent with primary custody will be eligible to take up the offer (if they meet the eligibility criteria).
 Where parents share equal custody one parent will need to be nominated as the lead parent for the offer.

--Earn a weekly minimum equivalent of 16 hours at the national minimum wage (NMW) or national living wage (NLW) (around £111 and £115 a week at the current 21-24 NMW and NLW rate respectively).
+-Earn a weekly minimum equivalent of 16 hours at the national minimum wage (NMW) or national living wage (NLW) (at the current 21-24 NMW and NLW rate respectively).